Stwikey/wooper/JOURNAL.md

 # June 18th: Finished Wiring Diagram

 I started to do the wiring diagram on KiCad since thats what I used for my hackpad and I thoguht it looked nice.
-I spent a lot of time trying to find the symbols for different components online but gave up around 2 hours in since I couldn't find most of the symbols for the components which I probably coulve figured that out sooner.
+I spent a lot of time trying to find the symbols for different components online but gave up around 2 hours in since I couldn't find most of the symbols for the components which I probably could've figured that out sooner.

 <img width="798" alt="Screenshot 2025-06-18 at 10 13 52 PM" src="https://github.com/user-attachments/assets/fe536c26-6ef3-49d8-834d-08d1fc5988a4" />